ejwillemse/BAN313/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:4dfe0cdb7c
 ## Linear regression conditions

-Data on all the previous productions of the company can be found in the workspace as the `boatManufacturing` dataframe.
+Data on all the previous productions of the company can be found in the `boatManufacturing` dataframe.

 For the linear regression line to be useful for predictive purposes, certain conditions must hold: